cyberjames/infracost-test/README.md

 ## Other Useful Handy Information

-- The Infracost monthly pricing is automatically detected in the Terraform code based on the defined region (i.e. AWS Sydney region).

-- The default currency is USD.
-You can change the format using the [Infracost CLI and environment variables](https://www.infracost.io/docs/features/environment_variables/#infracost_currency).
+- The Infracost default currency is USD.
+You can change the format using the [Infracost CLI or by using environment variables](https://www.infracost.io/docs/features/environment_variables/#infracost_currency).
   ```bash
   infracost configure set currency AUD
   ```